wizzense/lab-automation/README.md

 to-do:

-setup github repo for maintaining all of this information, files, code, and instructions for deployment.
+Automate setup of github repo for maintaining all of this information, files, code, and instructions for deployment.

+- automate download and install git
+- automate download and install vscode
+- create / clone repo
+- use config files for username/email/repo/clone path

 Painstaklingly document everything
 Painstakingly automate everything.